Promoting Academic Excellence and Social Responsibility

 Alexandra Jones, Ph.D.

-Alexandra Jones is an education leader focused on community outreach and service.
-Dr. Jones has been an educator for more than 14 years; she has taught in multiple educational environments from primary schools to museums, colleges and camps.
+Alexandra Jones, Founder and Chief Executive Officer of Archaeology in the Community, is an education leader focused on community outreach and service.
+Dr. Jones has been an educator for more than 16 years; she has taught in multiple educational environments from primary schools to museums.
 She obtained dual Bachelors of Arts degrees from Howard University in History and Anthropology in 2001.
-Dr. Jones became a classroom teacher and discovered she had a natural talent for teaching.
-In an effort to further her career as a teacher she continued her education by obtaining a Master’s degree in History from Howard University in 2003 and then attending University of California, Berkeley to obtain a Ph.D. in Historical Archaeology in 2010.
-She currently teaches people of all ages about archaeology.
+She obtained a Master’s degree in History from Howard University in 2003 and then attending University of California, Berkeley to obtain a Ph.D. in Historical Archaeology in 2010.
 Dr. Jones worked for PBS’s television show Time Team America as the Archaeology Field School Director, where she directed field schools for junior high and high school students at each of the sites for the 2013 season.
-She is currently an Assistant Professor at Baltimore City Community College and an Adjunct Professor at the University of Baltimore and is Founder and Chief Executive Officer of Archaeology in the Community.
+She is currently Assistant Professor of Archaeology at Goucher College.
+Dr. Jones serves on the District of Columbia’s Historic Preservation Review Board, Board of Directors for the Society of Black Archaeologists, the Board of Directors of the St. Croix Archaeological Society and is an Academic Trustee for the Archaeological Institute of America.

 UNIVERSITY OF CALIFORNIA, BERKELEY